jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 6%
 7%
 2%
-2%AADDEEFFBBCCA
+2%

+A
+A
+D
+D
+E
+E
+F
+F
+B
+B
+C
+C
+A
 30
 Analyzing click
 behavior in phishing
+simulations

-simulationsPhishing campaigns continue to improve in sophistication, including leveraging genuine services or websites andtailoring phishing links for individual users.
+Phishing campaigns continue to improve in sophistication, including leveraging genuine services or websites and

+tailoring phishing links for individual users.
 By simulating user interaction in virtual machines, we can analyze untrusted files and URLs to assess their safety.
 The main goal is to deliver speedy and accurate verdicts on content.
-The fundamentals of phishing havent changed over time; approximately 90 percent of phishing attacks involve social engineering.
+The fundamentals of phishing haven’t changed over time; approximately 90 percent of phishing attacks involve social engineering.
 This is primarily conducted through email that leads the victim